-3-38 Lands within the Maple Meadows Business Park designation will be subject to existing policies to regulate Business Parks in the Maple Ridge Official Community Plan.
+Lands within the Maple Meadows Business Park designation will be subject to existing policies to regulate Business Parks in the Maple Ridge Official Community Plan.

-3.2.3 Infill General Employment
+3.2.3 INFILL GENERAL EMPLOYMENT

-The Infill General Employment designation is applied primarily to underutilized lands adjacent to residential areas and the railway tracks in Precincts 2 (Upper Hammond) and 3 (Lower Hammond).
+The Infill General Employment (see attached Schedule 1) designation is applied primarily to underutilized lands adjacent to residential areas and the railway tracks in Precincts 2 (Upper Hammond) and 3 (Lower Hammond).
 These lands are narrow and limited in potential.
-The intent of Infill General Employment is to create opportunities for businesses that do not generate much traffic and have minimal need for public parking.
+The intent of Infill General Employment is to create opportunities for businesses that do not generate much vehicular traffic and have minimal need for public parking.
 Additionally, this designation is limited to businesses that produce minimal noise, odor, or fumes and blend well into the nearby residential areas either through attractive building design or landscape screening.
 Some examples may include public storage facility, medical testing laboratory, manufacturing operation, multi-media and/or art studio.

-3-39 Businesses in the Infill General Employment designation will be light industrial or business park uses that do not generate significant traffic, noise, fumes, or odors.

-- 3-40 Lands within the Infill General Employment designation are located in close proximity to residential areas and compatibility with adjacent use is important.
-Incorporating the following elements into site and building design within the Infill General Employment designation is encouraged: - a.
-Principal buildings within the Infill General Employment designation are Permitted at a maximum height of 3 storeys; - b.
-Attractive landscaping, including fencing/screening, should be provided along the perimeter of the site; - c.
-Outdoor storage and refuse/recyclilng areas should be well-screened with attractive landscaping and fencing, particularly those visible to roadways and/or adjacent residential areas.
+- 3-39 Businesses in the Infill General Employment designation will be light industrial or business park uses that do not generate significant traffic, noise, fumes, or odors. - 3-40 Lands within the Infill General Employment designation are located in close proximity to residential areas and compatibility with adjacent use is important.
+Incorporating the following elements into site and building design within the Infill General Employment designation is encouraged: - a) Block sizing is reflective of surrounding uses; - b) Building forms are appropriately located on site and scaled in consideration of adjacent developments; - c) Principal buildings within the Infill General Employment designation are Permitted to a maximum height of 3 storeys; - d) Attractive landscaping, including fencing/screening, should be provided along the perimeter of the site; - e) Outdoor storage and refuse/recycling areas should be well-screened with attractive landscaping and fencing, particularly those visible to roadways and/or adjacent residential areas. - 3-41 Integrate infill industrial developments with surrounding residential and non-residential activities through the use of appropriate transition of uses.

-3.2.4 Hammond General Industrial
+3.2.4 HAMMOND GENERAL INDUSTRIAL

-The Hammond Cedar Mill is located in Lower Hammond (Precinct 3) and the site makes up the Hammond General Industrial designation.
+The Hammond Cedar Mill is located in Lower Hammond (Precinct 3) and the site makes up the Hammond General Industrial (see attached Schedule 1) designation.
 The Mill has been providing local jobs since 1908 and is anticipated to continue for the foreseeable future.
 The operation is as much a part of Hammond's historic character as the railway and street grid pattern.